eclipse-threadx/cmsis-packs/README.md

 ```
 ## Repository Structure
-This repo add all Azure RTOS modules repo as submodules.
+This repo add all Azure RTOS system components repo as submodules.

 ```
 .